labcif/FAMA/README.md

 ## Getting Started

-Android extraction and analysis framework with an integrated Autopsy Plugin.
+Android extraction and analysis framework with integrated Autopsy Plugin.
 Dump easily user data from a device and generate powerful reports for Autopsy or external applications.

 ## Functionalities